Horned Viper

 Records are rare, but there are reports of the reptile in a region of the Sahara called the Sahel.
 You may find them in dunes and, on the rare occasion, on grave plains and rock pavements.
 The horned viper, though a solitary creature, has among its adaptations coexisting with the Arabian horned viper in eastern Sinai.

-The lifespan of this creature is up to 18 years.
+The typical lifespan of the horned viper is between 14 and 18 years.

 Venom: How Dangerous Are They?

-The venom of this snake isn’t as toxic as other snakes but there is the rare fatality from the bite.
+The venom of this snake isn’t as toxic as other snakes but there has been the rare fatality from a bite.
 The toxicity is also influenced by the location.
 The horned viper works with hinged hollow fangs.
 They unfold into a bite position as the reptile’s mouth opens.
 That allows the animal to effectively deliver its venom.

 The venom has 13 toxins and the composition varies by location and the viper’s range.
 One powerful blend quickly results in hemorrhagic aftereffects.